Skip Navigation. Skip to content

 6. The University enters into a commercial transaction that compromises or appears to compromise the University's research, teaching, or outreach mission activities, or its institutional reputation; or

-V. Procedures.
-An ICOI Committee will review potential ICOI disclosures and make a recommendation to the President on any actions that may be required to mitigate ICOI risks.
+1. The ICOI Committee will review potential ICOI Disclosures and make a recommendation to the President on any actions that may be required to mitigate ICOI risks.

 1. Voting Members:

-2. External member from the scientific community without University affiliation
+2. An external member from the scientific community without a University affiliation;

-3. Institutional Review Board Committee Chair (or designee)
+3. The Institutional Review Board (IRB) Committee Chair, or designee;

-4. Office of Research Administration Director (or designee)
+4. The Office of Research Administration (ORA) Director, or designee;

 1. Compensation from the University, investment or savings income, retirement or insurance benefits, or spousal maintenance;